benwiz/sasha/README.md

   - Clojure `get-location` get current coordinates and known geolocation
   - Clojre call `get-location` and perform an action
     - Trigger sms with name of location, for now
 - Currently, to add a new field to an existing model the following steps must be performed.
 This should not be so complex.
   - Update the sylink `models.go`
   - Perform some logic around null values and naming conventions inside `update-dynamodb`
+- Migrate from IFTTT to Zing as the hub.
+Maybe with Greengrass.

 - Low priority
   - The `updateDynamoDB()` function is used in 2 places and should be shared in a symlink file.
   - Finish docs
-  - Set up Zing to report wemo switch status directly to DynamoDB
   - `overland-receiver` needs to handle the response from `updateDynamoDB()`
   - `write-dynamodb` needs to handle missing data
   - Detect if we don't sleep together